lolapsgp/Rats_HE_CCL4model/README.md

 ### 📘 Overview
 This repository contains all scripts and input files used to perform the microbiome and functional analyses described in the above publication.
 The study investigated how rifaximin, a non‑absorbable antibiotic, modulates the gut microbiome and gut–brain axis in a CCl₄‑induced chronic liver disease rat model.
-The repository includes:
+The repository includes: R Markdown scripts for the full analysis workflow.

-Input ASV, FASTA, and functional prediction files Metadata and processed phyloseq objects
-R Markdown scripts for the full analysis workflow Scripts for DADA2, diversity analysis, batch‑effect correction, PERMANOVA, SCFA correlations, PICRUSt2, and MetadeconfoundR RDS outputs, tables, and figures used in the publication
+Scripts for DADA2, diversity analysis, batch‑effect correction, PERMANOVA, SCFA correlations, PICRUSt2, and MetadeconfoundR.

 ### 📄 Study Abstract